saibotsivad/zip-code-cloudflare-kv/README.md

 ## The CLI

-Use the CLI to fill an existing KV namespace with data:
+Use the CLI to fill an existing KV namespace with data, or use it to generate and write out a JSON file that you use with the [Wrangler `kv:bulk put`](https://developers.cloudflare.com/workers/wrangler/cli-wrangler/commands/#kvbulk) command.

+### `fill`

+This will write values to your existing KV namespace.

 ```bash
 zip-code-cloudflare-kv fill # TODO